 1 Overview 2

 2 Pre-requisites 3

-3 Resource Manager
+3 Resource Manager 3

-4 Installing HOD
+4 Installing HOD.

 5 Configuring HOD 4

 5.1 Minimal Configuration to get started 4

 5.2 Advanced Configuration 5

-6 Running HOD 5
+5 Running HOD 5

-7 Supporting Tools and Utilities 5

-7.1 logcondense.py - Tool for removing log files uploaded to DFS

-7.2 checklimits.sh - Tool to update torque comment field reflecting resource limits 7

 1. Overview

 The Hadoop On Demand (HOD) project is a system for provisioning and managing independent Hadoop MapReduce and HDFS instances on a shared cluster of nodes.
 HOD is a tool that makes it easy for administrators and users to quickly setup and use Hadoop.
 It is also a very useful tool for Hadoop developers and testers who need to share a physical cluster for testing their own Hadoop versions.